 22. Relationship management.

 Sales isn’t just about landing an initial deal; it’s also about managing customer relationships and landing more sales in the future.
 Relationship management itself is comprised of many skills, such as regular communication and proactive problem solving.
-Additionally, ever client will need something different.
+And it’s the core basis of relationship selling.

 Adaptability is more of a quality than a skill, but it’s still something you can develop as a salesperson—and it might be the most important tool in your arsenal.
 Every salesperson is imperfect, but only the adaptable ones are able to recognize and overcome their own imperfections.
 Even a near-perfect sales pitch can unravel under certain conditions, but adaptable salespeople are able to skillfully recover.
 Learn to roll with the punches and change your approach routinely, and you’ll see a much higher chance of success.